Dr Terry Bilverstone

 Anaerobes in Medicine (AiM Lab)

-At the AiM Lab, we develop alternative antimicrobial agents for combatting Clostridioides difficile infection.
-We research the function and genetic regulation of clostridial toxins, in order to direct the development of anti-virulence strategies thereto.
-We also conduct research into the genetic engineering of bacteriophages (phages), to enhance their potential as therapeutic agents for treating Clostridioides difficile infection.
+We research the function and genetic regulation of clostridial toxins, in order to direct the development of anti-virulence agents thereto.
+We also conduct research into the genetic engineering of bacteriophages (phages), to enhance their potential as therapeutic agents for treating C. difficile infection.
+These examples of targeted agents are selective for C. difficile and have minimal impact on the gut microbiota.
+Consequently, these experimental treatments have the potential to reduce the rate of recurrent infection, which would ultimately improve patient outcomes.

 In 2025, we began research endeavours, seeking to deploy clostridia as therapeutics for the treatment of advanced cancers.